gavinlyonsrepo/bashmultitool/documentation/bmtPrompt.md

 Returns 0 for no , 2 for quit , 50 for bad user option

 208)  Wish to continue loop prompt
-Exits program if user presses N , continues if user presses yes Message optional and custom.
+Exits program if user presses N , continues if user presses yes.
+Param1 Message Custom.
+Param2 is colour,
+if no colour passed default is "bold cyan"

 ```sh
 bmtPromptFunc wishtocontinue "Do you wish to contine?"